WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 <a name="getCurrentPostId" href="#getCurrentPostId">#</a> **getCurrentPostId**

-Returns the ID of the post currently being edited, or null if the post has not yet been saved.
+Returns the ID of the post currently being edited, or undefined if the post has not yet been saved.

 _Parameters_